Caffa/Tarmak-DH-Mac/readme.md

 # Instructions

+Based on whether you have an ANSI keyboard (there is no _ key left to your z key) or ISO keyboard (there is a "-" left to your z key), go the either ANSI or ISO folders to find the keyboard layouts that you need.

 ## Installation
 Put the bundle into either directories:
 - /Library/Keyboard Layouts aka Macintosh HD > Library > Keyboard Layouts if you want to install system-wide for all users (recommended).
 It should ask for your password to move it.